wwmyers/hackpot/README.md

 ### Note:

-If you notice any languages that currently aren't supported with this theme, please post the languages on my repo or ask for them in my Q&A, and I'll gladly add it.
+If you notice any languages that currently lack support from this theme, please post the languages on my repo and I'll gladly add it.

 # Enjoy :)